Action at Sihayo's kraal: Background

 On 11 January 1879 the ultimatum expired and British forces, under Lieutenant-General Lord Chelmsford entered Zululand in three columns.
-One column operated close to the eastern coastline and one advanced from Transvaal in the west.
+One column operated close to the eastern coastline and one advanced from the Transvaal in the west.
 The main force, the Centre Column under Chelmsford, crossed the Buffalo River into Zulu territory at Rorke's Drift and made camp on the far side.
 On 6 January Chelmsford had written to Frere that he had received reports that Sihayo had assembled 8,000 men to attack the British when they made their crossing, but it was unopposed.

-Chelmsford determined to attack Sihayo's Kraal which lay some 8 km from his camp.
+Chelmsford determined to attack Sihayo's kraal which lay some 8 km from his camp.
 He intended this to secure his left flank for the advance upon the Zulu capital of Ulundi and as a punitive measure against Sihayo.
 Chelmsford thought that an attack on Sihayo would show the British government that he was acting against the Zulu leadership, particularly those mentioned in the ultimatum, and not against the Zulu people in general.
 A reconnaissance party of the Natal Mounted Police under Major John Dartnell were dispatched on the first day of the invasion.
-Dartnell's force approached Sihayo's Kraal along the Bashee River valley and returned to Chelmsford's camp by that evening, he reported hearing war songs being sung by a large party of Zulu in the valley but could not locate them.
-Other scouting parties sent out in other directions captured a large number of Zulu cattle.
+Dartnell's force approached Sihayo's kraal along the Bashee River valley and returned to Chelmsford's camp by that evening; he reported hearing war songs being sung by a large party of Zulu in the valley but could not locate them.
+Other scouting parties sent in other directions captured many Zulu cattle.

 Advance

-Chelmsford ordered a force, commanded by Colonel Richard Thomas Glyn of the 24th Regiment of Foot, to leave the camp at 3:30 a.m. on 12 January; this was later described as a reconnaissance in force.
-Glyn's command was a mixed force of men from his regiment; auxiliary troops of the 3rd Regiment Natal Native Contingent (NNC), commanded by Major Wilsone Black; and some irregular mounted infantry, commanded by Lieutenant-Colonel John Cecil Russell.
-Chelmsford accompanied the force.
-Glyn was in formal command but Chelmsford was prone to interfere in tactical matters and helped direct the movement of the column.
-This practice led to uncertainty over the division of responsibility in the column, not helped by a personal rift between Glyn's chief of staff Major Francis Clery and Chelmsford's, Lieutenant-Colonel John North Crealock.
+Chelmsford ordered a force, led by Colonel Richard Glyn of the 24th Regiment of Foot, to leave the camp at 3:30 am on 12 January; this was later described as a reconnaissance in force.
+Glyn's command was a mixed force of men from his regiment; auxiliary troops of the 3rd Regiment Natal Native Contingent (NNC, Major Wilsone Black) and some irregular mounted infantry, commanded by Lieutenant-Colonel John Cecil Russell.
+Chelmsford accompanied the force; Glyn was in formal command but Chelmsford was prone to interfere in tactical matters and helped direct the movement of the column.
+This led to uncertainty over the division of responsibility in the column, which was not helped by a rift between Glyn's chief of staff Major Francis Clery and Chelmsford's, Lieutenant-Colonel John Crealock.

-The British troops proceeded north-east from the camp keeping to a track on the west side of the Bashee River.
-After around 8 km a quantity of cattle and other livestock were observed on the far side with a number of Zulus to the hills above them.
+The British troops proceeded north-east from the camp, keeping to a track on the west side of the Bashee River.
+After around 8 km a quantity of cattle and other livestock were observed on the far side with several Zulus to the hills above them.
 Chelmsford ordered the force to cross the river and prepare for action.
-Whilst Glyn and Chelmsford consulted on their battle plan, the Zulus taunted the British, shouting "Why are you waiting there?
+While Glyn and Chelmsford consulted on their battle plan, the Zulus taunted the British, shouting "Why are you waiting there?
 Are you looking to build kraals?
 Why don't you come on up?".